wanizainalabidin/car_sales_regression/README.md

 The last model that will be trained using the dataset will be the random forest

-We can start building the machine learning model throug the following code:
+We can start building the machine learning model through the following code:

  ```
  random.regressor.curb <- randomForest(x=curb.train[1:23],